romeerez/rake-db.js/README.md

 This is a migration tool which will be appreciated by people who get used to Ruby on Rails migrations.

 It can create, drop, migrate and rollback database, it can generate migrations.
-Currently that's all.

-Also currently only postgres is supported.
+Only postgres is supported.

-Supporting other databases, schema file, plenty of features that `rake db` has requires contributions, this library contain only basic minimum mentioned above.

 By default column, index and foreign keys names are generated in camelCase, which is configurable in `database.json`

+Written in typescript.

 ## CLI